 Olives are oval-shaped fruits obtained from the Olea europaea tree; a naturalized, medium-size tree of Mediterranean origin.
-The fruits, and oil extracted from them, have been part of important food sources for the natives around Mediterranean Sea since centuries.
-Ancient Greeks believed in that growing olive would bring peace and prosperity to the region since the entire population would rely up on this crop in order to secure most of the life essentialities.
+The fresh fruit and oil extracted from them have been part of staple food sources for the natives around the Mediterranean Sea for centuries.
+Ancient Greeks believed that growing olives would bring peace and prosperity since the entire population relies upon it to secure most of the life's essentialities.

 Botanically, the fruits belong to the family of Oleaceae, in the genus: Olea.

 |Olives (Olea europaea).|

 Olive is a slow growing, evergreen tree with gnarled trunk dividing into gray, fissured branches and foliage of gray-green, fleshy, narrow leaves.
 It may reach up to 50 feet in height in their natural habitat and may last for more than 500 years.
 It grows well under frost free, dry, and well-drained soils.
 It starts bearing fruits when the plant reaches about 3-4 years of age; however, some cultivars may take much longer time before their first harvest.
 The tree blooms in the spring which subsequently develops into a small round to oval green color berries by summer.

 Olive is a drupe or "stone fruit" with a central single seed (pit), surrounded by edible pulp.
 Their size and shape greatly vary depending on the cultivar type.
 On an average, a fruit weighs about 3-5 g.
 Raw fruits are green and turn yellow to dark as they ripen further.
 Olives are generally picked at different stages depending upon whether they destined to be used as table fruits or pressed into oil.

 Traditionally, olives have been viewed as a very healthy food.
 Besides providing energy, they compose of significant amounts of plant-derived antioxidants, minerals, phytosterols, and vitamins.